-Pupils are expected to engage with the remote education which is provided by the school, in line with government expectations every day.
+Children are expected to engage with the remote education which is provided by the school, in line with Government expectations.
 Pupils will require access to the internet and use of a laptop or tablet for some of that time.

-Your child must post their work on Seesaw daily, this includes their maths work, English work and curriculum work.
+Your child must post their work on Seesaw daily - this includes their maths work, English work and curriculum work.
 This will allow the teacher to assess your child's work and offer feedback.
 It is also a fantastic opportunity for your child to celebrate their work.